ColtonDumm/Employee_Incentive_Analysis/README.md

 ---

 ## Key Insights
-- People who are abstain from drinking and smoking take on average two less days absent.
+- Employees who are abstain from drinking and smoking take on average two less days absent.
 This leads to the company getting more labor and likely less payout to insure them.
-- Employsse who have attained higher levels of eduaction take less days off than their lesser educated counterparts.
+- Employees who have attained higher levels of education take less days off than their lesser educated counterparts.
 - The beginning and end months of summer have the highest total time of absenteeism.
 This is likely caused by a mix of vacations and kids getting off and going to school.
 Work productivity may dip during these periods and should be planned for accordingly,
 - Incentive programs can be structured to reward **low absenteeism and healthy work habits**.